13aece5e-4824-11ee-9e6c-42010a40000b

 • This is followed by a more antigen-specific serologic assay (eg ELISA) based on the clinical suspicion and IIF screening results

-Highly sensitive so good for screening purposes but not as specific for determiniation of the causative autoantibody as ELISA
+Indirect immunoflourescence (IIF) is very sensitive so it is good for screening purposes but not as specific for determiniation of the causative autoantibody as ELISA

 1. Antibodies/complement (eg IgG, IgM IgA, C3 ) from the patient’s serum (primary antibodies) bind to the target molecules (the substrate) in pre-prepared tissue samples (eg monkey oesophagus)